Polymorphous light eruption

-Polymorphous light eruption (PLE) presents with itchy red small bumps on sun-exposed skin, particularly face, neck, forearms and legs.
+Polymorphous light eruption (PLE) is a non-life-threatening and potentially distressing skin condition that presents with itchy red small bumps on sun-exposed skin, particularly the face, neck, forearms and legs.
 It generally appears 30 minutes to a few hours after sun exposure and may last between one and 14 days.
-The bumps may become small blisters or plaques and may appear bloody,often healing with minimal scarring.
+The bumps may become small blisters or plaques and may appear bloody, often healing with minimal scarring.

-It is a non-life-threatening and potentially distressing skin condition that is triggered by sunlight and artificial UV exposure in a genetically susceptible person, particularly in temperate climates during the spring and early summer.
-Due to its many clinical appearances, it is named polymorphic or polymorphous and the terms are used interchangeably.
+It is triggered by sunlight and artificial UV exposure in a genetically susceptible person, particularly in temperate climates during the spring and early summer.
 The resulting itch can cause significant suffering.

-PLE is also defined as an idiopathic primary photodermatosis, in which the photosensitizer is unknown.
+PLE is also defined as an idiopathic primary photodermatosis in which the photosensitizer is unknown.
+For its varying clinical appearances, it is interchangeably named polymorphic or polymorphous.

 Treatments include prevention with sun avoidance and supervised light therapy, and symptom control with topical steroids.